-Condioid: The oval head of one bone fits into a shallow depression in another, to allow five movements: flexion, extension, abduction, adduction and bypass.
+Condition: The oval head of one bone fits into a shallow depression in another to allow five movements: flexion, extension, abduction, adduction, and bypass.

 Examples are the carpal-metacarpal joint in the wrist and the tarsal-metatarsal joint in the ankle.

-Saddle: Each of the contiguous bones has the shape of a saddle (the technical term is reciprocally concave-convex).
+Saddle: Each of the adjacent bones has the shape of a harness (the technical term is reciprocally concave-convex).

-The joints of the chair resemble the condyle joints, but have greater freedom of movement.
+The chair joints resemble the condyle joints but have greater freedom of movement.
 An example is the carpometacarpal joint of the thumb.

-Ball and socket: The round head of one bone fits into a cup-shaped cavity in the other bone, allowing movement in many directions, as long as the bones are not separated or forced, such as the shoulder joint between the humerus and the scapula and the hip joints.
+Ball and socket: The round head of one bone fits into a cup-shaped cavity in the other bone, allowing movement in many directions, as long as the bones are not separated or forced, such as the shoulder joint between the humerus, the scapula, and the hip joints.